The Monkey Parable (Or, Enough with the Best Practice Shaming!)

 Then an even funnier thing happens.

-The next day, the zookeeper returns, but instead of dragging a hose, he's carrying a new monkey.
-He removes Fluffy from the cage and drops Larry in her place.
+The next day, the zookeeper returns, but instead of dragging a hose, she's carrying a new monkey.
+She removes Fluffy from the cage and drops Larry in her place.
 After saying hello and voicing his opinions on gerrymandering, Larry spots the ladder and the bananas.
 He starts to climb, but before he can reach the third step, all the others tackle him to the ground and start wailing on him and screeching.

 Over the next few days, the zookeeper swaps out each of the original five monkeys, one by one.
 Naturally, each new monkey tries to climb the ladder to get the bananas, but every time they do, all the other monkeys attack the new one.